genropy/genropy_saved/docs/genro/bag/bagOne.rst

 		>>> 'a' in mybag
 		True

-	- A bag can be transformed into a dict with the :meth:`Bag.asDict` method:
+	- A bag can be transformed into a dict with the :meth:`asDict` method:

 		>>> mybag=Bag({'a':1,'b':2,'c':3,'d':4})
 		>>> print mybag